mesakurax/DS_pro/README.md

-The project implements external ordering and gives test cases.
+This project implements external quick sorting and parallel acceleration.
+The implementation scheme and test cases are given in the code.